chiptu/darkGhostwind/README.md

 # darkGhostwind

-This repo is a darktheme version of [ghostwindcss](https://github.com/tailwindtoolbox/Ghostwind) with some details changing
+This repo is a darktheme version of [ghostwindcss](https://github.com/tailwindtoolbox/Ghostwind) with some changes

 You may want to clean ressources which contains examples images.